Tag: Easter

 Psalm 4; Luke 24:36b-48; Acts 3:12-19; 1 John 3:1-7

-This time, though, it comes with a command, to preach the Resurrection and a of heart and life for the forgiveness of .
-This mission doesn’t start immediately.
-It has to wait until the heavenly power comes (the Holy Spirit at ).
+This time, though, it comes with a command, to preach the Resurrection and a change of and for the forgiveness of sin.
+This doesn’t start immediately.
+It has to until the heavenly power comes (the Holy Spirit at Pentecost).

 Waiting in Jerusalem, however, does not mean being inactive.
 Peter’s healing of the lame man (Acts 3:1-10) opened the door (so to speak) to begin the mission.
 Peter tells his listeners what it is all about, “But this is how God fulfilled what he foretold through all the prophets: that his Christ would suffer.
 Change your hearts and lives!
 Turn back to God so that your sins may be wiped away.”
 (Acts 3:18-19, CEB)Much later, John wrote that we have hope in Jesus as we (progressively) purify ourselves (so as to become more Christ-like).
 This reflects the changing of hearts that Jesus and Peter made known.